Waikato Institute of Technology: Te Pūkenga, 2020-2025

-As of 4 May 2025, an online statement by Wintec says that despite the "Government’s … intention to disestablish Te Pūkenga | New Zealand Institute of Skills and Technology, … programme[s] of study or training will continue as planned while we work through the details of how this change will be implemented."
-Furthermore, the same statement also reconfirms their commitment "to ensuring that organisational changes that need to be made to meet the Government’s expectations do not impact the delivery of our programmes and training for our learners and employers."
+As of 4 May 2025, an online statement by Wintec said that study and training programmes would continue while the Government implemented plans to disestablish Te Pūkenga.
+Furthermore, the same statement also reiterated their commitment "to ensuring that organisational changes that need to be made to meet the Government's expectations do not impact the delivery of our programmes and training for our learners and employers."

+In July 2025, Simmonds announced that the Government would return Wintec and nine other polytechnics to regional governance by 1 January 2026.

+Regaining independence, 2026-present

+On 1 January 2026, Wintec formally left Te Pukenga to become an independent entity again.
+In mid-February 2026, the Government allocated over NZ$24 million to Wintec to support its transition.
+In mid-April 2026, Wintec chief executive Warwick Pitts reported that the polytechnic had posted a surplus of $1.65 million in 2025.

 Campuses and facilities

 The Waikato Institute of Technology has two main campuses located in Hamilton, New Zealand.
 As well as two regional facilities located in Ōtorohanga and Thames in the Waikato region.

 Hamilton City Campus

 The City Campus in the Hamilton CBD hosts the majority of Wintec's students and facilities.
 The School of Media Arts, Te Kōpū Mānia o Kirikiriroa Marae, and the Gallagher Hub; an events centre, are focal points of the campus.
 There are a range of amenities including health services, the main library, eateries, and the Wintec apartments.